XueyinJessica/steam_user_analysis/README.md

 ## Welcome!
 This is a project aiming to collect data from steam.
 I sampled Steamid and collected player information, selected US players, and got their game inventory.
 I use this data to analyze game similarity and player behavior.

-YOU NEED A Steam API TO RUN THE SCRIPT.
-Check steam doc [here](https://steamcommunity.com/dev).
+YOU NEED A Steam API KEY TO RUN THE SCRIPT.
+You can check steam doc and get a key [here](https://steamcommunity.com/dev).

 ## Run The Scripts
 ### Sample Steamid